18F/blogging-guide/pages/content-guidelines.md

 Blog posts should offer something to the reader, whether that’s a new tool for them to use, a guide they can use to improve their own work, or educational information about a complicated topic or process.
-You should begin with the thing your readers should take away from your post, and why it matters to them..
+You should begin with the thing your readers should take away from your post, and why it matters to them.

 Sometimes the process of building something or tackling a particularly thorny challenge is what makes a post worth writing, but those posts